Commonwealth Secretariat secures $10 million in extra funding for Small Island Developing States as Cambridge Collaboration pays dividends.

 The Secretary-General said:

 "Attracting finance for Small Island Developing States to engage young people in shaping their sustainable futures is a major challenge.
-I am delighted that our collaboration with Cambridge University is already bearing fruit and unlocking finance for the states which most need it.
+I am delighted that our collaboration with CRSD is already bearing fruit and unlocking finance for the states which most need it.
 We will look to take this work from strength to strength."

 - Rena Gashumba Communications Adviser, Communications Division, Commonwealth Secretariat